 You could be entitled to Pennsylvania's workers' compensation benefits for your lost wages, medical expenses, and more.
 The workers' compensation system is difficult to navigate and can be confusing when you're already dealing with an injury.
 At Edgar Snyder & Associates, we're able to help get you the compensation you deserve.
-Call us at 1-866-943-3427 or fill out our free online legal consultation in the top right corner of this page.
+Call us at 1-866-943-3427 or fill out our free online legal consultation form.

 I could call my attorney anytime.
 He always returned my calls.
 He was absolutely wonderful!
 If I had a problem, like not getting my workers' comp checks, my attorney and my legal assistant were right on it.
 Injured nursing home worker

 Common Healthcare Work Injuries

 It's a fact: Healthcare workers are more likely to be injured than people employed in other industries.
 National statistics show that the rate of nonfatal workplace injury or illness in the healthcare field was nearly twice that of even the construction and oil-and-gas extraction industries.

 Sadly, more than half a million healthcare workers are injured at work each year—an epidemic the Occupational Safety and Health Administration (OSHA) vowed in 2015 to help end through enforcement and fines.

 If you are a nurse, medical assistant, nursing home employee, or other type of healthcare worker and you've been injured on the job—you're not alone.
 If you're not sure where to turn, we can help you.

 Over the last 30 years we've helped thousands of injured workers, many of whom were hurt at healthcare jobs.
 Healthcare workers often suffer:

 - Musculoskeletal Injuries – Every year, more than 35,000 healthcare workers suffer significant back and other injuries from lifting patients—injuries serious enough to miss work.
 In fact, back injuries are three times more common among certain healthcare workers than those working in construction.